dtinth/galaxy_motion_photo_extractor/README.md

 - There are existing scripts that help do this, but they are for running on computers, and requires transferring the photos from the phone over to the computer to be able to extract it.

+- Samsung’s Motion Photos are ~3 seconds of MP4 video at 12fps.
+So, instead of a single shot you get about 40.

 - I want a solution that runs entirely on the phone.